Choosing Stacking Chairs

 Fabric chairs offer a little more comfort in a staff canteen.
 They have deep foam seats.
 Generally fabric chairs are up to four stackable.

-As well as canteens, these stackable chairs are also options for conference, meeting and training rooms and public waiting areas.
+As well as canteens, these stackable chairs are also options for Stacking chairs, meeting and training rooms and public waiting areas.

 Many are available in a range of unlimited fabric colour choices.
 This can be useful for a reception or meeting room if wishing to use corporate colours.